ooseni/alx-low_level_programming/0x08-recursion/README.md

     	.
 If n is lower than 0, the function should return -1 to indicate an error .
 Factorial of 0 is 1

+4. This writes a function that returns the value of x raised to the power of y.

+    	.
+Prototype: int _pow_recursion(int x, int y);
+    	.
+If y is lower than 0, the function should return -1

+FYI: The standard library provides a different function: pow.
+Run man pow to learn more.